 I have learned, the hard way, to avoid the impulses that drive one to make impulsive purchases.
 I have learned to define my desire for said product through separation.
-Take a step away from it, I say to myself, and try to take the newness element out of the product and imagine it on you, in you, or under you one month from now.
+Take a step away and try to take the newness element out of the product and imagine it on you, in you, or under you one month from now.
 The problem with these impulses I have is that they drive me to purchase shocking, ridiculous, and useless products that satisfy a short-term desire to be different.

 Craftsmanship means as much to me as anyone else, but when it comes time to purchase products, the subtlety of a craftsman’s curve in a rocking chair has never spoken to me on a personal level.
 I much prefer a new-age piece of furniture that has some innovative sex appeal with a couple exclamation points behind it.
 I want a piece that causes people to ask questions that have no suitable answers.

 Had I followed the impulses that have controlled me at various points in my life, I would now be driving a bright orange Jeep with black trim.
 I might even have a bright yellow colored living room with equally bright orange furniture, and some kind of multicolored carpet that accentuates the overall theme.
 I might also have a visually striking painting of a screeching gargantuan, gold eagle, with beaming blood red eyes, flying above shadowed villagers scampering to safety on a red felt background.
 Those products would fulfill a definition I have for the immediate, shocking, discomfiting, and shocking elements of beauty.
 It’s a definition of who I was, and who I am, that I know would shock my visitors into thinking there might be something we need to sit down and discuss before it gets out of hand.